melih-unsal/DemoGPT/CONTRIBUTING.md

 ### Root Folder

-- `src`: Contains the source code of the project.
+- `demogpt`: Contains the source code of the project.
-  - `plan`: Main folder for planning and task generation.
   - `app.py`: Initial application where users can write down the demo idea (instruction) and the demo title (app title).
   - `cli.py`: For starting Streamlit at the beginning.
   - `model.py`: Includes the model corresponding to each step.
   - `utils.py`: Helper functions for the system.
   - `test.py`: Important to test the system components.
   - `test_cases.py`: Source includes test cases for `test.py`.
   - `chains`: Contains module definitions and task implementations.
     - `chains.py`: Module definitions.
     - `__init__.py`: Includes the modules.
     - `task_chains.py`: Implementations of all available tasks.
     - `task_definitions.py`: Definitions of all available tasks.
     - `prompts`: Folder containing task files.

-### Task List Folder (`demogpt/plan/chains/prompts`)
+### Task List Folder (`demogpt/chains/prompts`)

 Contains task files.
 Only `prompt_chat_template.py`, `ui_input_file.py`, `ui_input_text.py`, `ui_output_text.py` are filled.
 Others need to be filled according to their needs.